passcod/zarc/README.md

 - you can see exactly which files are affected, and
 - you can safely unpack intact files.

-### Automatic keyless signing

-Zarc generates a unique keypair every time it packs (or repacks) an archive, and signs every checksum.
-It then prints the public key and discards the secret one.
-That is used to further verify integrity.

-You can generate an extra signature for external data with `--attest 'some content'`.
-This will print the signature for this data, and you can use that to prove authorship or provenance, or to hook into another PKI scheme.

 ### Universal paths

 Paths are stored split into components, not as literal strings.